AP6YC/AdaptiveResonance.jl/docs/src/man/guide.md

 ## Installation

 The AdaptiveResonance package can be installed using the Julia package manager.
-From the Julia REPL, type ']' to enterh the Pkg REPL mode and run
+From the Julia REPL, type ']' to enter the Pkg REPL mode and run

 ```
 pkg> add AdaptiveResonance